Copyright Procedures and Information

 Technology-Based Deterrents for Copyright Infringement

-Each semester during Freshman Orientation, students are given information about the College of Mount Saint Vincent’s policies and procedures regarding copyright infringement violations.
+Each semester during Freshman Orientation, students are given information about the University of Mount Saint Vincent’s policies and procedures regarding copyright infringement violations.
 They are informed about the penalties and consequences for such violations.
 They are also given a list of legal alternatives for online content downloading, as provided by Educause.

 Students, Faculty, and Staff receive periodic email reminders about the above-mentioned policies and procedures.
-A copy of the Policies and Sanctions can also be found in the College of Mount Saint Vincent’s Student Handbook.
+A copy of the Policies and Sanctions can also be found in the University of Mount Saint Vincent’s Student Handbook.

 Criteria to Determine Copyright Infringement Policy Effectiveness

-The College of Mount Saint Vincent constantly monitors copyright abuse notifications.
+The University of Mount Saint Vincent constantly monitors copyright abuse notifications.
 All information on abuses and notifications is logged and documented by the IT Department.
-The College of Mount Saint Vincent believes that its policies and procedures are effective because the number of abuse cases continue to drop every academic year.
+The University of Mount Saint Vincent believes that its policies and procedures are effective because the number of abuse cases continue to drop every academic year.
 Additionally, the number of repeat offenders continues to drop each year.
 These two measures greatly influence our assessment of the effectiveness of our policy.

 Special Arrangements with Content Providers to Obtain Content through Legal Methods